skyler22wilson/SQL-project/starting_with_questions.md

 SQL Queries:

+--Elected to filter out columns where the city was = country since it was NULL prior and when the revenues werent 0 to provide a better picture of the data

-SELECT a.country, a.city, t.total_transaction_revenue FROM all_sessions AS a
+SELECT city, country, SUM(total_transaction_revenue) total_revenue FROM all_sessions
-JOIN transactions AS t ON a.transaction_id = t.transaction_id
+WHERE city != country
+GROUP BY city, country
+HAVING SUM(total_transaction_revenue) > 0
-ORDER BY t.total_transaction_revenue DESC
+ORDER BY total_revenue DESC

 Answer: